Cart

 ATTENDEES 8

-TUITION $1200
+TUITION $1400

 This four-day workshop is designed for the intermediate to advanced photographer.
 Due to the advanced digital darkroom techniques used, you are required to be proficient in using Adobe Lightroom’s Develop module, as well as have a thorough understanding of layer methods in Adobe Photoshop.

 With little light pollution and access roads that lead to the high prominences of bare granite, Yosemite National Park boasts some of the best locations in the world to photograph at night.
-With a decade of night photography knowledge and experience in this national park gem, Kirk Keeler will get you to the right place, at the right time, so you can capture your stunning nightscapes of Yosemite.
+With a decade of night photography knowledge and experience in this national park gem, Rick will get you to the right place, at the right time, so you can capture your stunning nightscapes of Yosemite.
 From the Milky Way, to Star Trials, and Stars As Points Of Light above Yosemite Icons, you will come away with an extraordinary and varied array of night images from your week out amongst the stars.

 Emphasis will be on bringing you to several prime locations to teach the art of capturing images at night.
-Kirk will demonstrate how to use apps to visualize your night photograph prior to going to the location.
+Rick will demonstrate how to use apps to visualize your night photograph prior to going to the location.
 There will also be a discussion on equipment and photographic setting choices that offer the foundation for attaining the best RAW images for dark sky night photography.
 A handy PDF with chronological steps will be given to download onto your mobile device for use in the field as a reference.

 This workshop offers a blend of field and digital darkroom experience.
 Evening and night hours will be dedicated to field sessions, with morning and afternoons devoted to learning how to optimize and assemble your RAW images using a blend of Adobe Lightroom and Photoshop.